This is how to half a recipe plus a free printable with all the measurements you need to keep handy in your kitchen too. Time to bake!

 How to Cut Down Recipes

 And there you have it y’all!!
+I have even created a printable kitchen measurement conversion chart for you to keep handy for this.
 Now when you’re scratching your head over what half of 3/4 cup is you can just look at this list and keep moving along!